 For this, I would recommend a consistent drinking schedule and placing the bowl in an environment where they feel safe.

-Lastly, if they just enjoy the sensation of flowing water, there are many water fountains to choose from that offer filtrations, temperature control, and save time.
+Lastly, if they just enjoy the sensation of flowing water, there are many cordless cat water fountains to choose from that offer filtration, temperature control, and save time.

 Whatever the behavior of concern may be, your cat definitely deserves to feel safe and be hydrated in their space with you.